 He was somehow able to return to play just eight months after the injury and wrapped up his college career in 2016 at Georgia State.

 What happened: Napoleon McCallum’s cleat got stuck in the ground as he was tackled causing a dislocation.

 Famous words: "It’s just part of the game.
 It wasn’t a vicious play.
 I was playing football, and sometimes you get hurt." — McCallum

-Bottom line: The former Raiders running back had the misfortune of getting his cleat stuck in the ground while being tackled by San Francisco 49ers linebacker Ken Norton Jr.
+Bottom line: The former Los Angeles Raiders running back had the misfortune of getting his cleat stuck in the ground while being tackled by San Francisco 49ers linebacker Ken Norton Jr.

 In addition to the hyperextension, McCallum also tore three ligaments, tore his calf and hamstring muscles from the bone, ruptured an artery and suffered nerve damage.
 He never played another down of professional football.